 4. Evaluation: monitoring of pest populations and the management program, and repeating measures as needed.

 Following these steps, pesticide applications are kept to a minimum and, when used, have a minimal impact on the environment.
-We use only the highest quality chemicals and equipment to provide the best service possible.
+We use only the highest quality products and equipment to provide the

 Cockroaches are generally either scavengers or omnivores.
 Cockroaches are most common in tropical and subtropical climates.
 Some species are in close association with human dwellings and widely found around garbage or in the kitchen.
 Cockroaches live in a wide range of environments around the world.
 Pest species of cockroaches adapt readily to a variety of environments, but prefer warm conditions such as found within buildings.
 Many tropical species prefer even warmer environments and do not fare well in the average household.
 Only a small handful of the 3,500 or so species of cockroach are suited to thrive in the typical home.
 Female cockroaches are sometimes seen carrying egg cases on the end of their abdomen; the egg case of the German cockroach holds about 30–40 long, thin eggs, packed like frankfurters in the case called an ootheca.
 A female German cockroach carries an egg capsule containing around 40 eggs.
 She drops the capsule prior to hatching.
 Development from eggs to adults takes 3-4 months.
 Cockroaches live up to a year.
 The female may produce up to eight egg cases in a lifetime; in favorable conditions, it can produce 300-400 offspring.
 Cockroaches are mainly nocturnal and will run away when exposed to light.
 A peculiar exception is the Oriental cockroach, which is attracted to light, thus making it a far more annoying pest.
 The cockroach is also one of the hardiest insects on the planet, capable of living for a month without food.
 It can also hold its breath for 45 minutes and has the ability to slow down its heart rate.